andreasekstrom/cucumber-viewer/README.md

 * Install and run

-        npm install
+        $ npm install
-        node app
+        $ node app

 Done.
 Now serving on port 3000

+Alternative environment config:

+* PORT
+* BASE_PATH (to be able to serve the app behind a reverse proxy and get correct urls to assets)

+        $ PORT=7777 BASE_PATH='/cucumber' node app
+        => Will be serving app on http://HOST:PORT/cucumber

-When feature files are changed on disk, the syntaxhighlighted webpages will too...no configuration...
+When feature files are changed on disk, the syntaxhighlighted webpages will too...no configuration/build step...just refresh the browser.

 TODOs
 -----